-2. In applying risk as a key driver (defined as the product of likelihood and 3 consequence of failure), not only age and condition of specific assets come into 4 play, the notion of the consequence of an asset failure plays a significant role in 5 determining and prioritizing risk remediation efforts.
-Indianapolis represents a 6 comparably large population center with a wide range of customer categories 7 8 (i.e.; residential, commercial and industrial) and corresponding increased 9 expectations for safe and reliable service, which definitely increases the calculated consequences of any service interruption as compared to outages in 10 11 other, perhaps larger, service territories.
-Though the comparison by IPL 12 Industrial Group Witness Collins (specific statement cited in question 27) 13 focused on other factors (e.g.; larger service territories, heavier load, and less 14 favorable reliability metrics), to suggest that IPL's funding request is out of proportion with other TDSIC plans approved by the Commission ignores the 15 16 effect of these potentially higher consequences.
+1 which I cite below in question 28), that the scope of the IPL Asset Replacement 2 projects is the result of a similar risk modeling process.
+3 2.
+In applying risk as a key driver (defined as the product of likelihood and 4 consequence of failure), not only age and condition of specific assets come into 5 play, the notion of the consequence of an asset failure plays a significant role in 6 determining and prioritizing risk remediation efforts.
+Indianapolis represents a 7 comparably large population center with a wide range of customer categories 8 (i.e.; residential, commercial and industrial) and corresponding increased 9 expectations for safe and reliable service, which definitely increases the 10 calculated consequences of any service interruption as compared to outages in 11 other, perhaps larger, service territories.
+Though the comparison by IPL 12 Industrial Group Witness Collins (specific statement cited in question 27) 13 focused on other factors (e.g.; larger service territories, heavier load, and less 14 favorable reliability metrics), to suggest that IPL's funding request is out of 15 proportion with other TDSIC plans approved by the Commission ignores the 16 effect of these potentially higher consequences.
+17 Q28.

-Q28.
 As stated in my response to question 27, two witnesses specifically address this issue.
-OUCC Witness Krieger in his testimony states: "IPL's testimony in recent cases touting network reliability does not seem in syne with the cost of the requested Plan.
-(Page 6)"

-21 In addition, IPL Industrial Group Witness Collins expands upon OUCC Witness

-22 Krieger's themestates:

-23"The \$1.2 billion plan proposed by IPL involves a comparable level of24investment to approved TDSIC plans for other Indiana electric utilities with25much larger territories, heavier load, and less favorable reliability metrics.
-The proposal here therefore appears to be out of proportion with other TDSIC plans approved by the Commission.
-(Page 3)"
+18 OUCC Witness Krieger in his testimony states: 19 20 "IPL's testimony in recent cases touting network reliability does not seem in sync with the cost of the requested Plan.
+(Page 6)" 21 In addition, IPL Industrial Group Witness Collins expands upon OUCC Witness 22 Krieger's theme: 23 24 25 "The \$1.2 billion plan proposed by IPL involves a comparable level of investment to approved TDSIC plans for other Indiana electric utilities with much larger territories, heavier load, and less favorable reliability metrics.
+The